 After emailing with Ben Bridwell (drummer) and Matthew Brooke (guitar, vocals) this week about what I’m doing here at KHUBS Radio I have also discovered that these guys are a couple of the most amiable and likable people on the planet.
 They’re self-deprecating in the most endearing way possible.

-.
+Go buy their record at SadRobot Records now.
 In the mean time.
 Enjoy.

 Sad Robot Records

 Wow.
 I’m really liking it.
 Good one, Hubs!

 Sweet Jezebel says

 Ooooh.
 I haven’t been online in a while and I LOVE the new setup Hubs.
 It looks really good!

 Wow, what a really good band.
 Thanks Hubs.